dsbezerra/clipboard/README.md

 # clipboard
- Simple software that listens to clipboard and perform operations based on the given input
+ Example software that listens to clipboard changes and process it